 Check the Think Tank website for more information on event, including details on registering to attend or submit a design.
-Event sponsors include Legat Architects, dbHMS, DIRTT, K.R.
-Miller Contractors, Larson Engineering, Rubinos & Mesia Engineers, and site design group.
+Event partners are Legat Architects, K.R.
+Miller Contractors, and site design group.
+Sponsors include dbHMS, DIRTT, Frank Cooney, Henry Bros.
+Co., IMEG, Kimball, Larson Engineering, Mortenson, Nicholas & Associates, RTM Engineering Consultants, Rubinos & Mesia Engineers, Steelcase, and Turner Construction Company.

 Think Tank 2019: Megaregion has been selected as a partner program by the Chicago Architectural Biennial, the largest architecture and design exhibition in North America.